nt153133/Kombatant/README.md

 - [x] __Auto Targeting__

   If enabled, the botbase will automatically select a target.
 Various different strategies for target selection are available.
 As a Red Mage, I love BestAoE which will select the target that will cause the most AoE damage.

+- [x] __Auto Deselect Target__

+  When a target is out of reach or become invincible, auto deselect it in order to choose a new one.

+- [x] __Smart Pull__

+  ~~When enabled, Kombatant will check whether you are in a party and if there is a tank present.
+The botbase will refrain from pulling mobs the tank has not tagged yet.~~

+  When enabled, Kombatant will only care about mobs which already in your threat list or being tagged by partymenmbers.

 - [x] __Max.
 Range Filter__

   When set to a value > 0 it will limit the range for target selection.
 Setting it to 0 will use the maximum pull range of the currently selected CR.

+  *Added in both target and player's combatreach

+- [x] __Target Scan Frequency__

+  You can now manually set the frequency of target scan to improve bot performance.

-- [x] __Target Whitelist to farm specific mobs__
+- [ ] __Target Whitelist to farm specific mobs__

-  Special filter for farming just a few mobs in an area.
+  ~~Special filter for farming just a few mobs in an area.
 Park the bot, set the targets, start.

 ### Movement